ddean4040/BP-Mandatory-Groups/readme.txt

 == Frequently Asked Questions ==

 = How do I enforce group membership? =
-* Either from the `Manage Members` tab in the group Admin section, or through BP Group Management (see Known Issues)
+* Either from the `Manage Members` tab in the group Admin section, or through BP Group Management

 == Changelog ==